SWEGroup39/GatorChatApp/API_Documentation.md

 - The GatorChat API is built upon the **REST** functions **POST**, **PUT**, **GET**, and **DELETE**.

 ### **For the Messages database:**
-- The API supports **POST** to create a message and store it in a database for later retrieval.
+- The API supports **POST** to create a message and store it in a messages database for later retrieval.
-- The API supports **PUT** to update an existing message in the database with a new message.
+- The API supports **PUT** to update an existing message in the messages database with a new message.
-- The API supports **GET** to retrieve messages from the databse based on certain parameters.
+- The API supports **GET** to retrieve messages from the messages database based on certain parameters.
-- The API supports **DELETE** to remove messages from the databse that are no longer needed.
+- The API supports **DELETE** to remove messages from the messages database that are no longer needed.

 - This API serves to provide an **abstraction** to the process of manually accessing the database and running MySQL commands to perform the actions listed above.